TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

 Scripting Tools
 ---------------

+**KookaSuite** is a set of script editing software tools for the **Kookberry**.
+**KookaSuite** is available for Microsoft Windows, Apple’s MacOS, and the RaspberryPi Raspbian OS Personal Computers.
+It comprises the following tools:

-For users who are more advanced and skilled in writing **MicroPython** scripts, the **KookaIDE** Interactive Development Environment (IDE) is provided which runs on Microsoft Windows, Apple’s MacOS, and on RaspberryPi Raspbian OS Personal Computers.
+* For users who are more advanced and skilled in writing **MicroPython** scripts, the **KookaIDE** Interactive Development Environment (IDE) is included.

-**KookaIDE** provides an interactive interface with the **Kookaberry** via the REPL interface (Read-Evaluate-Print-Loop).
-This enables a live script coding and de-bugging interface for users.
+  **KookaIDE** provides an interactive interface with the **Kookaberry** via the REPL interface (Read-Evaluate-Print-Loop), which enables a live script coding and de-bugging interface for users.

-The **Kookaberry** also has a second development environment intended for school students and coding novices called **KookaBlockly**, based on Google's Blockly drag and drop language. **KookaBlockly** automatically generates **MicroPython** code which is run in the usual manner.
+* A second development environment is included which is intended for school students and coding novices called **KookaBlockly**.
+  It is based on Google's Blockly drag and drop visual programming paradigm.
+  **KookaBlockly** automatically generates **MicroPython** code which is run in the usual manner.

-**KookaTW** is a utility that mirrors the **Kookaberry** display on a USB-attached PC or Macintosh.
+* **KookaTW** is a utility that mirrors the **Kookaberry** display on a USB-attached PC or Macintosh.
   The **TW** stands for Twin, or alternatively Teacher's Window.

-**KookaTW** is built into the KookaIDE and **KookaBlockly** IDEs.
+  **KookaTW** is also built into the KookaIDE and **KookaBlockly** IDEs.
   This facility allows the physically small Kookaberry display to be clearly observed and shared on a computer and makes it available to screen-grabbing software for documentation purposes.

-**KookaIDE**, **KookaBlockly** and **KookaTW** are packaged as **KookaSuite** for Windows and Macintosh Personal Computers and it is available for download here: https://github.com/kookaberry/kooka-releases/tree/master/KookaSuite
+**KookaIDE**, **KookaBlockly** and **KookaTW** are all packaged as **KookaSuite** for Windows, Apple Macintosh, and Raspberry Pi Personal Computers and it is available for download here: https://github.com/kookaberry/kooka-releases/tree/master/KookaSuite

+The **KookaBlockly Reference Guide** is available at this link: https://kookablockly-reference-guide.readthedocs.io/en/latest/

 Kookaberry Specific Module Library
 ----------------------------------

 The **Kookaberry**'s software includes modules for using functions that are unique to the **Kookaberry**.
-These are descibed below:
+These are described below:

 .. toctree::
     :caption: Kookaberry Specific Modules

+    kooka.rst

 Peripherals Module Library
 --------------------------